Barclays Bank Review: Great Rates on Savings and CDs

 Editorial Note: This content is not provided by any entity covered in this article.
 Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.

-To determine rankings for the Best CD Accounts of 2025, GOBankingRates considered the following factors (excluding neobanks): (1) total assets as sourced from the FDIC; (2) number of branch locations as sourced from the FDIC; (3) minimum deposit to open an account; (4) 12-month CD APY rate; (5) 60-month CD APY rate, and (6) the average mobile app rating between the Google Play (Android) and Apple stores.
+To determine rankings for the Best High-Yield-Savings Accounts for 2026, GOBankingRates looked at the following factors from all banks (excluding neobanks): (1) minimum deposit to open an account; (2) monthly savings fee ratio (percent the minimum to avoid fee compared to the monthly fee itself); (3) minimum needed to earn APY; (4) savings APY; and (5) the average mobile app rating between the Google Play (Android) and Apple stores.
 All factors were then scored and combined, with the lowest score being the best.
-Factors (1) and (2) were weighed 0.5 times, factor (3) was weighed 2 times, and factors (4) and (5) were weighed 4 times.
-All products and offerings had to be available as of Nov.
-1, 2024, to be considered.
+Factors (2) and (3) weighed 1.5 times, factor (4) weighed 6 times; and factor (5) weighed 0.5 times.
+All data is up to date as of Jan.
+21, 2026, rates and fees subject to change.
+To be considered for the HYSA, the product offered had to have an APY above 0.249%.
+All products and offerings had to be available as of Jan.
+22, 2026, to be considered.
 Rates are subject to change; unless otherwise noted, rates are updated periodically.
-All other information on accounts is accurate as of Dec.
-19, 2024.
+All other information on accounts is accurate as of March 26, 2026.